In this guide, we’ve detailed how you can check your CPU temperature and determine whether or not your processor is operating in a safe range.

 The Quick Answer: Are Your CPU Temps too High?

-But, as a generalization that might help you identify a serious problem, if you have an Intel or AMD processor, you could say that a CPU core temperature of over 50-degrees Celsius while idling and/or a temperature of over 100-degrees Celsius while under full load is possibly a cause for concern.
+As a generalization that might help you identify a serious problem, a CPU core temperature that is consistently going over 45- to 50-degrees Celsius while idling is possibly a cause for concern and a temperature that is consistently going over 90- to 105-degrees Celsius while under full load is probably a cause for concern (depending on what CPU you have).

-So, in other words, if your CPU is hitting those temperatures on a regular basis, you will likely want to dive into the problem further and see what is going on.
+So, in other words, if your CPU is going over those temperature targets at idle or while under load on a regular basis, you will likely want to dive into the problem further and see what is going on.

 Again, this is a generalization.
 It’s probably not the best way to figure out if your temperatures are appropriate or not.
 For a better way to check and understand whether or not your processor’s temperatures are acceptable or not, keep reading this guide.